emagombe/service-worker-framework/README.md

 Would you like to make your **web application** installable?

-**Webonfire JS** is an framework of service worker developed in the application management context in which will allow you to *install*, *update* and *uninstall* web application.
+**Webonfire JS** is an framework of service worker developed in the application management context in which will allow you to *install*, *update* and *uninstall* web application in the browser.

 ## Installation